 HelpCrunch allows you two kind of email campaigns – manual one time campaigns and automated emails.
 Interested?
 Just chat with us and we’ll create a custom plan for you which will include emails.

-Then you’d probably want to show your newcomers around, make them press a couple of buttons within your product – ideally, try to create their first presentation.
+Then you’d probably want to show your newcomers around, and make them press a couple of buttons within your product – ideally, try to create their first presentation.
 That’s when you send them a couple of onboarding emails.

 When their trial comes to an end, you want to encourage them to choose a subscription type and leave their credit card, right?
-That’s a cause for the next email right there.
+That’s a cause for the next trigger email right there.

 Data HelpCrunch collects by default

-Hence, you can track things like recent activity, user’s location and current time right from your HelpCrunch account.
+Hence, you can track things like recent activity, user’s location, and current time right from your HelpCrunch account.

 Basically, you can spy on your customers.
 Not in a creepy way.
 More like in a very healthy way that will be beneficial for your business, but also great for your clients.